*Click images to enlarge

 - Or simply when you like to write macros

-Well when you want to create or use a macro in Excel 2016 or other versions, you need some basics concept.
+Well when you want to create or use a macro in Excel 2016 or other versions of Excel, you need some basics concept.
 Here are the most common things you should know:

-To begin, we will perform only simple operations to familiarize you with the macro recorder.
+To begin, we will perform only simple operations to familiarize you with the macro recorder and starting with some macro Excel example.

 - Open an empty workbook and launch the Macro Recorder: